Wolfy76700/ELO_BFTD/README.md

 # ELO_BFTD

-Source code for the ELO system at Battle for the Den, which merges results from Challonge and Smash.gg
+Source code for the ranking system used at WolfTV, which merges results from Challonge and Smash.gg

+The ranking system is based on Microsoft's TrueSkill™ approach, and was implemented thanks to the `trueskill` module by Heungsub Lee.
+As such, this cannot be used for commercial projects.

 ## How to run the main script